campa-consortium/pals/source/coordinates.md

 :label: rwrv
   {\bf Q}_{VW} = {\bf W}^{-1} \left( {\bf Q}_g - {\bf V} \right)
 ```
 This is essentially the inverse of Eq. {eq}`wws`.
-That is, position vectors propagate inversely to the
+That is, position vectors transform inversely to the
-propagation of the coordinate system.
+transformation of the coordinate system.

 Using Eq. {eq}`rwrv` with Eqs. {eq}`wws`, the transformation of a
 particle's position {math}`{\bf q} = (x,y,z)` and momentum {math}`{\bf P} = (P_x, P_y, P_z)`